 Dr. Heath's primary interests are in echocardiography, fetal cardiology, heart failure, inpatient cardiology, and resident education.
-She joined Children's National after five years of private practice in the metropolitan Washington area.
 She completed her pediatric residency at Georgetown University and her pediatric cardiology training at Texas Children's Hospital.
 During her fellowship, she served as a cardiac transplantation fellow.
 Dr. Heath spent an additional year of fellowship in pediatric echocardiography with emphasis on fetal and cardiology.
-She is a fellow of the